pyCardo/Kinkajou/README.md

 - ASan memory leaks
 - Low quality pngs
 - It's possible to castle even if in-between squares are attacked.
 Core::castle() (in movegen.cpp) should be updated to prevent castling if an intermidiate house on the king's journey is attacked.
 The only viable option seems to be similar to the legal move filter check.
+- Castling when in check is an illegal move, and should not be allowed (fix required).